Nix (package manager): Implementation

-Nixpkgs
+nixpkgs

-Nixpkgs is the package repository built upon the Nix package manager.
+nixpkgs is the package repository built upon the Nix package manager.
 According to Repology, as of January 2025 it contains more than 122,000 packages and has a higher number of up-to-date packages than any other package repository.
 Operating systems supported by Nixpkgs are primarily Linux and Darwin, with some support for Windows and BSD variants.
 Supported CPU architectures include 64-bit x86 and ARM.
 Packages for these architectures are built regularly, using a continuous integration service called Hydra, and the results of these builds are uploaded to a public binary cache.
 When Nix installs a package, it checks this cache and downloads the binary package to avoid building it locally.

-Nixpkgs is developed in a single Git repository on GitHub.
+nixpkgs is developed in a single Git repository on GitHub.
 Beside packages, it also contains the source code for NixOS.

 Projects using Nix

-NixOS is a Linux distribution that uses Nix for managing the entire system configuration, including the Linux kernel.
+NixOS

+NixOS is a Linux distribution that uses Nix to declaratively configure and manage the entire system, including the Linux kernel, from as little as one file.
+Consequently, it is designed for replicability.
+From one machine's configuration file(s), the user can rebuild whatever aspects of the original machine they desire onto any other machine, producing a new system with the exact same settings, parameters, software, plugins, customization, and more.
+Similarly, NixOS reposits as many rebuilds of its configuration as the user desires, allowing the user to atomically rollback their system to any previous generation – i.e., one from when their system was stable – as all packages are then restored to the respective versionings installed and/or prescribed when that generation's config was declared.

+Nix in research and development

 Nix is used for software packaging and distribution in CERN's LHCb experiment.
 Nix underlies the distributed software development platforms Replit and Firebase Studio.

 Forks and alternative implementations

+Tvix

-In 2021, a reimplementation by the name Tvix was announced, with the goals of modularity, full compatibility with Nixpkgs, and improved evaluator performance.
+In 2021, a beta reimplementation by the name Tvix was announced, with the goals of modularity, full compatibility with Nixpkgs, and improved evaluator performance.
 As of 2024, Tvix has an evaluator and a store implementation, though the authors do not consider the project yet stable or ready for use in production.
 Tvix is written primarily in Rust.

-In 2024, a team of volunteers released the first version of Lix, a fork of Nix focused on correctness and compatibility that uses the Meson build automation system.
-The project intends to gradually rewrite parts of the code in Rust.
+Snix

 In March 2025 a fork of Tvix, named Snix, was created.

+Lix

+In 2024, a team of volunteers released the first version of Lix, a community-made fork of Nix focused on improving compatibility and correcting perceived faults in Nix's design.
+Lix uses the Meson build automation system, and has been gradually rewriting parts of the code in Rust.
+Lix was also made to provide a transparent, community-managed alternative to Determinate Nix, a proprietary fork of Nix made in 2022 by the private firm Determinate Software for use in enterprise.
+The Lix Installer, for instance, is forked from Determinate Nix.
+Lix is fiscally hosted by the Association Française Nix (French Nix Association / AFNix).